georgesutphin/MCB585-2023/_episodes/09-class-power-analysis.md

 &nbsp;

 The sampling means for two distributions are separated by some distance ($$\Delta$$).
-The variance in the distribution defines what fraction of the distributions overlap.
+This difference combined with the variance in each distribution defines what fraction of the distributions overlap.

+Recall that these distributions are plotted as probability density (y-axis) that the mean value of the phenotype of interest within a sample can take any given value (x-axis).
+As a consequence, the total area under each distribution curve will always sum to 1, and sub areas defined by a phenotype threshold value represent the probability that any given sample mean will take a value above or below that threshold value.
+We can use this feature to visualize the process of conducting a hypothesis test.

-The dotted vertical line represents our selected P-value threshold ($$\alpha$$): if the sample mean from the compared sample falls within the threshold (between the dotted lines), we accept the null hypothesis.
-If it falls outside the threshold, we reject the null hypothesis in favor of the alternative. $$\alpha$$ is visually represented as the area under the distribution curve of the null distribution that falls outside the threshold mean.
+The The dotted vertical line represents our selected P-value threshold ($$\alpha$$): if the sample mean from the compared sample falls within the threshold (between the dotted lines), we accept the null hypothesis.
+If it falls outside the threshold, we reject the null hypothesis in favor of the alternative. $$\alpha$$ is visually represented as the area under the distribution curve of the null distribution that falls outside the threshold value for the sample mean (blue shaded area).
+Because the above figure represents a two-sided statistical test, we include areas at both ends of the sampling distribution, each of which is $$\alpha/2$$ so that the combined area sums to $$\alpha$$.

-In contrast to $$\alpha$$, the $$\beta$$ represents the fraction of the area of the second distribution that falls within the threshold sample means.
-If a measured sample mean falls within this range, we will erroneously accept the null hypothesis (the distributions are the same) when the alternative hypothesis (the means are different, as drawn) is true.
+In contrast to $$\alpha$$, $$\beta$$ represents the fraction of the area under the second distribution that falls within the threshold sample means.
+This area is shaded dark red in the above image.
+If a measured sample mean falls within this range, we will (erroneously) accept the null hypothesis (i.e. the distribution means are the same) when the alternative hypothesis (i.e. the distribution means are different) is true. $$Power$$ is the inverse of $$\beta$$: the probability that we will correctly reject the null hypothesis when the alternative hypothesis is true.
+Visually, $$power$$ is the area under the second distribution that falls outside of the threshold range defined by $$\alpha$$.

+Note that the sampling distributions are theoretically continuous across the entire range of possible sampling mean values.
+Therefore, we cannot simultaneously eliminate both Type I Errors ($$\alpha$$) and Type II Errors ($$\beta$$).
+The goal of **power analysis** is to maximize $$power$$ and minimize Type II Errors ($$\beta$$) for our selected $$\alpha$$, within the practical restraints of our study (e.g. resources, ethics surrounding animals use).

 ***
 ### What variables are important for minimizing error?

 What are the key features of the above distributions that can be manipulated to control our two types of error?
 As noted above, we control $$\alpha$$ directly by setting our desired value as the P-value threshold (or significance level).
 Looking at the above distributions, it turns out that we have five features that are inter-dependent:
 * **Population standard deviations:** $$\sigma_1$$, $$\sigma_2$$

 * **Sample size:** $$n_1$$, $$n_2$$

 * **Effect size:** This is the minimum difference in means that we would like to detect, and has two common symbolic representations.
   + **Difference in means:** $$\Delta = \mu_2 - \mu_1$$
   + **Cohen's *d*:** $$d = \frac{\sqrt{2}*(\mu_2 - \mu_1)}{\sqrt{\sigma_1^2 + \sigma_2^2}}$$.

 * **Significance level:** $$\alpha$$

 * **Power:** $$1 - \beta$$

-*If we know 4, we can calculate the 5th.* This means that we can define our desired $$\alpha$$ and $$\beta$$ if we can control the other 3.
+These features are a closed system $$\rightarrow$$ ***If we know 4, we can calculate the 5th.*** This means that we can select our desired $$\alpha$$ and $$\beta$$ if we can control the other 3 features.

-Two of these remaining variables are generally defined by biological features of our system:
+Of these 3 remaining features, 2 are generally defined by biological features of our system:
-* Effect size is determined by what change in sampling mean represents a biologically meaningful difference.
-This will vary widely based on the phenotype that you are interested in (e.g. a 10% increase in lifespan may be something to celebrate, while a 2-fold change in transcript level may be borderline for relevance for gene expression).
+* **Effect size** is determined by what change in sampling mean represents a biologically meaningful difference.
+This will vary widely based on the phenotype that you are interested in (e.g. a 10% increase may be something to celebrate when looking at lifespan, while a 100% increase in a transcript level may be borderline for relevance when looking at gene expression).

-* The population standard deviation is a feature of your phenotype of interest.
+* **Standard deviations** of the sampled populations are a feature of your phenotype of interest.

 > ## Estimating population parameters
 >
+> The goal of power analysis is to design the paramets
+> of a study *before collecting sample data*.
+In many
-> Note that we don't know the mean or standard deviation of our population
+> situations, we won't know the mean or standard
+> deviation of our population for a given phenotype.
-> by default.
-You will almost never know both parameters for both your control
+> You will almost never know both parameters for both
-> and test populations.
-However, you can often estimate these parameters in
+> your control and test populations.
-> one of two ways:
-* Use published data on your phenotype of interest in your control population.
-* Conduct a small pilot study and use the sample mean and standard deviation as estimates of the control population.
 >
+> It is necessary to have both values to conduct a
+> power analysis.
+You can often estimate these
+> parameters in one of two ways:
+> * Use published data on your phenotype of interest
+> in your control population.
+> * Conduct a small pilot study and use the sample
+> mean and standard deviation as estimates of the mean
+> and standard deviation for your control population.
+>
-> We can then make two assumptions in our power analysis:
+> We can then make two assumptions in order to perform
+> our power analysis:
-> 1. The sample standard deviation approximates the population standard deivation
+> 1. The sample standard deviation approximates the
+> population standard derivation.
-> 2. The independent variable will only affect the population mean without affecting standard deviation.
+> 2. The independent variable will only affect the
+> population mean without affecting standard deviation.
 {: .callout}

+&nbsp;

-That leaves **sample size** as our only real tool to control error terms.
-Since we typically set $$\alpha$$ to 0.05 by convention, what we are left with is a direct relatinship between power and sample size.
+That leaves **sample size** as our only real tool to control errors.
+Since we typically set $$\alpha = 0.05$$ by convention, what we are left with is a direct relationship between $$power$$ and sample size ($$n$$).
 By examining the impact of sample size on the distribution shapes and relationships, we can see how this relationship holds:

 <img src="../fig/power-sample-size.png" alt="Power Analysis" />

 &nbsp;

 By increasing sample size we reduce the variance in the sampling distribution.
-For a given population with a specified $$\Delta$$ and $$\alpha$$, this reduces the overlap in the sampling distributions, reducing the probability of making a Type II Error ($$\beta$$) and increasing the power to detect a real difference in distribution means, if one exists.
+For a given population with a specified $$\Delta$$ and $$\alpha$$, increasing $$n$$ reduces the overlap in the sampling distributions, thus lowering the probability of making a Type II Error ($$\beta$$) and increasing the power to detect a real difference in distribution means, if one exists.

 In reality, effect size is another parameter that can be manipulated in the effort to maximize power while minimizing resource expenditure.
 You might, for instance, decide opt for a larger power to detect a bigger effect size.
 The interplay between these various factors can be intuitively manipulated using a visualization tool at [R Psychologist](http://rpsychologist.com/d3/NHST/).